 By Stephanie Younger •

-I’d like to start this article thanking Art 180 for giving me a platform to share my story with racism and online harassment through this painting at their gallery “Everything is Connected.”
-My painting embodies both the fact that Black youth have been rallying against gun violence for generations and my experiences with racism in the gun violence prevention community.
+My painting in Art 180‘s gallery called “Everything is Connected” shares the online harassment I faced for acknowledging the Black youth have been rallying against gun violence for generations and my experiences with racism in the gun violence prevention community.
 This piece has allowed me to express my frustration for being a marginalized voice.

 When Black youth, especially Black girls speak out about issues that disproportionately affect us, such as gun violence, we’re often expected to show up for people who marginalize our voices.
 We’re placed at the back of movements for gun violence prevention, and when we bring up how racism plays a factor in this injustice, we’re accused of being “angry,” accused of “clashing/attacking other people” and “not exchanging our opinions peacefully.”
 When I say that, I speak from personal experiences.